dlsucomet/MLResources/MLReferenceList.md

 A list of highly recommended short courses and lecture video series.

 ## Mathematics for Machine Learning
 Machine Learning requires some mathematical prerequisites for you to understand what's going on.
 Generally, experience with statistics, probability, linear algebra, and multivariate calculus are hard requirements.
-Reading papers and books are super hard without the prerequisites, so we cannot stress how important it is to go through them first! :)
+Reading papers and books are super hard without the prerequisites, so we cannot stress how important it is to go through them first!
+If you're pressed with time, I recommend running through just CMU 10-606.
+Otherwise, the other things listed would provide really good resources.

 * [(CMU 10-606) Mathematical Background for Machine Learning](https://www.youtube.com/playlist?list=PL7y-1rk2cCsAqRtWoZ95z-GMcecVG5mzA) - Teaches the mathematical foundations needed to explore Machine Learning as a discipline of study.
 Highly recommended for people who want to get into ML.
 While previous experience on the subjects are helpful, they are not thoroughly required. ***Prerequisite: Previous Statistics/Calculus/Linear Algebra would be helpful.
 ST-STAT/MODESTA, CCSCAL1, CCSCAL2, and ADVDISC would be great, but not hard required.***